optakt/optakt.github.io/content/flare/consensus.md

 This means that an honest node receives and stores locally a copy of the full DAG record, starting from the genesis vertex until the last block it emits.
 And if an honest node emits a block, all honest nodes eventually receive and consider it valid (after validating) as well as all blocks that it references directly or indirectly in its content entries.

-A dishonest node may contradict itself and send two distinct blocks for the same position in the chain or not send a block for a position for some time or ever.
+A dishonest node may contradict itself and send two distinct blocks for the same position in the chain or not send a block for a position for some time, or ever.
 All honest nodes reference all valid blocks in their own blocks, including contradictory ones, and proceed with the next phase of the protocol called "interpretation".

-The aim of the interpretation phase is for all honest nodes, despite holding a different subset of the DAG record at any point, to eventually agree on a specific block for any position or alternatively to agree that there is no such block, and to produce the next position in the total ordering of blocks.
+The aim of the interpretation phase is for all honest nodes, despite holding a different subset of the DAG record at any point, to eventually agree on a specific block for any position, or alternatively, to agree that there is no such block, and to produce the next position in the total ordering of blocks.
 Blockmania is created as a simplified variant of PBFT algorithm and all parties need to agree on a single position rather than the sequence and all nodes perform their interpretation process independently.

 For reaching a decision for a single position, Blockmania runs an abstract terminating reliable broadcast protocol that is never materialized in real exchanged messages but rather the structure of the block DAG is interpreted by each node.